- Administrative details

 |PAS 4032||20-25 people|

 Normally staff support is provided to courses through the instructor.
 In some instances, however, TAs may be asked to prepare handouts or notes for distribution as part of their TA duties.
 In this case, contact staff in PAS 3017 for assistance.
-TAs assigned to courses using Research Experiences Group (REG) may need to obtain handouts/materials from the REG Coordinator in PAS 3013.

 Bill Eickmeier and Michael Wagoner are responsible for the shared management of two complex computer infrastructure systems and software administration for faculty, staff and students.
 They coordinate tasks such as group and user accounts, software updates, authentication and backup of all computers and advise on all computing purchases including offices and labs.
 In addition to their roles as computer systems managers, each has a specific responsibility: Bill is the department’s resident research programmer and is available to advise on the development of customized research software applications; Michael directs his attention to the design of central administrative data bases and provides advice and instruction for the staff team and a number of central teaching and admin systems.
 Michael and Bill routinely provide workshops and email announcements to assist all members of the department with a wide variety of computing questions and electronic changes… we advise everyone to have a daily visit to Bill’s “beehive” site for important updates.

 The Arts Computing Office (ACO) consultants have regular office hours in PAS 1077 from 9:00 am-12:00 noon and 1:30 pm - 4:30 pm Monday - Friday.
 They will be able to help you with questions or problems relating to the use of Watstar (DOS or Windows) and Watarts (UNIX) or any programs installed in those systems.